herotechcourse/kotlin-lotto-precourse/README.md

 ### Output
 - the number of tickets issued and the numbers on each ticket
-- result statistics.
+- result statistics
-- the profit rate.
+- the profit rate
-- error messages.
+- error messages

 ### Issue lottery tickets
 - Issue as many tickets as the budget allows (each ticket costs 1,000KRW).